 Decorating is unique to everyone.
 Designer Nathan Turner says that your holiday decor should accurately reflect how you live.
 If you live in a minimalist, neutral space, make a point to have your holiday decor follow the same principles.
 Turner points out that decorating for the holidays can enter tacky territory very quickly.
 To avoid this, he says you can incorporate flowers or greenery, which will keep the decor lively and classy.
 As well, incorporating timeless pieces, like silver heirlooms, is a great way to add some holiday shine to your decor.

-Helpful Tip: Visit https://biroandsons.com/ask-a-pro-best-way-to-store-silver/ to discover the best way to store your silver, https://biroandsons.com/ask-a-pro-is-liquid-silver-polish-necessary/ to learn how to polish your silver, or call (415) 431-3480 to get your silver pieces looking spic and span right in time for the holiday madness.
+Helpful Tip: We’ve written about the best way to store your silver, if silver polish is really necessary, and are always ready to help get your silver pieces looking spic and span right in time for the holiday madness.

 - Think Ahead